danieldunderfelt/mobx-app/README.md

 ### Next up:
 - Add tests (hey, this is only a quick and dirty braindump so far!)
 - Include more actions (mobx maps up next!)
-- Find a simple way to import the `/native` stuff from `mobx-react` when in an RN project
 - Listen to feedback and evolve mobx-app!